The OIT currently provides faculty and students several options for communication, academic collaboration, and

 - A dropbox where students may submit assignments.

 For the most part, these features are all available in Sakai.
 However, Courseware is unique among similar solutions in that it allows execution of code from where it is stored.
 In essence, Courseware is an extension of Notre Dame's AFS cell that is automatically created for each course, but is only given quota by request.

 Faculty must request classes and sections be activated and provided with a 1GB quota in order to use the service.
 Faculty members can submit this request using this online request form.
+(Click Quota and then click Request courseware activation).
 Allow two business days for activation.
 You will receive a notice when your Courseware space is ready for use.

 You can access the Courseware space via WebFile from any web browser with an Internet connection.
 Alternatively, you can map a drive to Courseware using OpenAFS.
 You can find instructions for accessing Courseware under AFS at OpenAFS.